TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkHandling/Linkhandler/Index.rst

 .. attention::

-    It is important, that the `storagePid` is hard coded in TSConfig, because using constants, e.g. from the site configuration, won't work here.
+    It is important, that the `storagePid` is hard coded in TSConfig, because using constants, for example from the site configuration, will not work here.

 .. index::
    pair: LinkHandler; TypoScript